Kloudless/file-picker/README.md

 # Kloudless File Explorer

+**Sign up for a free account at [https://kloudless.com](https://kloudless.com) to obtain a Kloudless App ID to initialize the File Explorer with.** The File Explorer is built on our unified Storage API abstraction layer ([full docs here](https://developers.kloudless.com/docs/latest/storage)).

 The [Kloudless](https://kloudless.com) File Explorer is a JavaScript library that allows your users to browse and select files and folders from the following storage services: